jwstegemann/fritz2-docs/Styling.md

 # StyleClass

-The key element of fritz2-styling is the `StyleClass`, one instance of which represents exactly one css class in the resulting stylesheet.
+The key element of fritz2-styling is the `StyleClass`.
+An instance of `StyleClass` represents exactly one css class in the dynamic stylesheet managed by fritz2.
 The `name`-attribute can be used whenever css classes are needed as a `String` in fritz2-core:

 ```kotlin
 val height = "100%"